section-engineering-education/engineering-education/content/articles/univariate-time-series-using-facebook-prophet/index.md

 ![Plot diagram](/engineering-education/univariate-time-series-using-facebook-prophet/plot-diagram.jpg)

-The shaded light blue region shows the uncertainty intervals.
+The shaded light blue region shows the lower and upper bound of our forecasts.
 This region contains the `yhat_upper` and `yhat_lower` values.

-The black dots show the actual data points(y).
+The black dots show the actual/original data points(y).
 The blue line shows the predicted values(yhat).
 The graph also shows the forecast values for the next 1000 days from `1961-01-01 to 1963-08-28`.

 We can also use Facebook Prophet to plot the components of our time-series forecasts.